|

 Cheikh's next CD was Bambay Gueej released in 2000.

-the track 'Bobo-Dioulasso', a tribute to Cheikh's birthplace)
+(vocals on the track 'Bobo-Dioulasso', a tribute to Cheikh's

-and Cuban flautist Richard Egües (on 'M'Beddemi').
-Heavy
+birthplace) and Cuban flautist Richard Egües (on 'M'Beddemi').

 Having performed on many major international stages, Cheikh's

-next venture is a 3rd album, Lamp Fall (2005) on which
+next venture was his album Lamp Fall (2005) on which

 he is the main drummer but also enlists a whole drum troupe.